 If you’re concerned because your river birch leaves have gone from being beautiful, delicate, silvery things to looking like they have a case of chicken pox, you’ve come to the right place.

-This article will run through the different possible causes of bumps on birch leaves and then discuss how to identify and treat them.
+This article will review the possible causes of bumps on birch leaves and then discuss how to identify and treat them.

 What are the Bumps on the Leaves of my River Birch?